 2. You Are Understaffed

 There are a lot of things that need to be taken care of at events like food, drinks, organizing groups if you have multiple presentations going on, audio/visual equipment setup and so much more.
-The last thing you want to do is start an event only to quickly realize that you are understaffed and don’t have enough people to help with guiding people, security, audio/visual equipment or whatever else your needs may be for that particular event.
+The last thing you want to do is start an event only to quickly realize that you are understaffed and don’t have enough people to -r with guiding people, security, audio/visual equipment or whatever else your needs may be for that particular event.
 Doing so will make you overwhelmed, frustrated and negatively affect the experience of your event guests.
 To avoid this, be sure to do a clear count of how many attendees you anticipate will come, consider their needs and the event layout and then really ensure that you have enough staff to meet those needs long before the event starts.
 This way if you have to fill any roles you can do that before the event starts and avoid a potential disaster.

 3. Poor Communication